What biochemical blood test is normal? table. Normal cholesterol value in women

 • malnutrition;

-• over 8.0 mmol / l - a high level of a substance requiring drug intervention.
+• over 8.0 mmol/l – a high level of a substance requiring medicinal intervention.

-Depending on the change in lipid metabolism, 5 clinical syndromes, the so-called dyslipoproteinemias, are distinguished (1,2,3,4,5).
-These pathological conditions are harbingers of serious illnesses, such as diabetes mellitus and others.
+Depending on changes in lipid metabolism, 5 clinical syndromes, so-called dislipoproteinemias, are distinguished (1,2,3,4,5).
+These pathological conditions are harbingers of serious diseases, such as diabetes mellitus and others.

 Blood enzymes

 Enzymes are special proteins that speed up chemical reactions in the body.
-The main blood enzymes include: alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase (AP), gamma-glutamyl transferase (GGT), creatine kinase (CK) and α-amylase.
+The main blood enzymes include alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase (ALP), gamma-glutamyltransferase (GGT), creatine kinase (CK) and α-amylase.

 All these substances are contained inside the cells of the liver, pancreas, muscles, heart and other organs.
-Their content in the blood is very small, therefore enzymes are measured in special international units: U / l.
-Let's consider each enzyme separately.
+Their content in the blood is very small, so enzymes are measured in special international units: U/l.
+Let's look at each enzyme separately.

 Alanine aminotransferase and aspartate aminotransferase

 These enzymes ensure the transfer of two amino acids in chemical reactions: aspartate and alanine.
-AST and ALT are found in large quantities in the tissues of the liver, heart muscle, and skeletal muscles.
-Their increase in the blood indicates the destruction of the cells of these organs, and the higher the level of enzymes, the more cells died.
+AST and ALT are found in large quantities in the tissues of the liver, cardiac muscle, and skeletal muscle.
+An increase in them in the blood indicates the destruction of the cells of these organs, and the higher the level of enzymes, the more cells died.

 Alkaline phosphatase

-This enzyme is responsible for the cleavage of phosphoric acid from chemical compounds and the transport of phosphorus within the cell.
-ALP has two forms: hepatic and bone.
-Reasons for an increase in the enzyme:
+This enzyme is responsible for the cleavage of phosphoric acid from chemical compounds and transport of phosphorus within the cell.
+ALP has two forms: liver and bone.
+Reasons for enzyme elevation:

 Γ-glutamyltransferase

-GGT is involved in fat metabolism by transporting cholesterol and triglycerides within the cell.
-The largest amount of the enzyme is found in the liver, prostate, kidneys, pancreas.
+GGT is involved in fat metabolism, transporting cholesterol and triglycerides inside the cell.
+The largest amount of enzyme is found in the liver, prostate gland, kidneys, and pancreas.
 Its activity in the blood increases with:

 • alcohol intoxication;